 When the less invasive strategies fail, the most common treatment for sleep disordered breathing including snoring and apnea is oral appliance therapy.
 Research shows that oral appliance therapy is an effective treatment option for snoring and sleep apnea.
 An oral sleep appliance is worn in the mouth only while you sleep and fits like a sports mouth guard or an orthodontic retainer.
 Oral appliances support your jaw in a forward position to keep the oral airway open.
 Oral appliances are quiet, portable and easy to care for.
 In 1995, the Task Force for the Standards of Practice Committee of the American Sleep Disorders Association recommended offering oral appliances to all non-apneic snorers.
 In addition, oral appliances are most recommended for those with mild to moderate apnea or when a patient cannot tolerate a CPAP.

 The most common and effective treatment for severe apnea is the CPAP.
 The CPAP machine requires you to wear a mask and keeps your airway open by providing forced air through flexible tubing when you are sleeping.
 Although CPAP therapy is effective, some people are unable to tolerate it.
-If you are unable to tolerate CPAP therapy, or prefer an alternate treatment, talk to your doctor or dentist about an oral appliance.
+If you are unable to tolerate CPAP therapy, or prefer an alternate treatment, talk to your doctor or dentist about an oral appliance, Nightlase, or other non-invasive treatments we can offer.
 Many people like an oral appliance because it is comfortable, quiet, portable and easy to wear.
-In some severe cases of sleep apnea, upper airway surgery may be another treatment option.
+We know your case is specific to you, so let us guide you to determine your best treatment options with as little stress as possible.

 At Rock Valley Dental we can assist you with any concerns you have about sleep disordered breathing, particularly snoring.
 It is part of our mission to provide the best resources for your health no matter where you lie on the sleep disordered breathing spectrum.
 Contact us to learn more about how dentistry can help you or a loved one with snoring.